iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.7/report.md

 > Not enough information no health record.
 And not up to date....<br> :date: __2021-04-05 12:40:28__

 > Basic records about yourself, its ok<br> :date: __2021-04-02 08:40:05__

-> It's clearly work in progress, so I do hope to see increased functionally progressively being delivered through the App starting with my full medical records.
-Specifically I want to see my recent blood test results and my full vaccination records (tetanus etc, Covid-19 etc).
-I was shown this today at the vax centre on an iPhone, but mine is Android and I cannot see this information.<br> :date: __2021-03-27 14:14:27__

-> Ok<br> :date: __2021-03-26 15:47:27__

-> The app has my full medial records which is great, but the hospital referring user journey is poor. firstly it didnt notify me there was a referral, secondly, when I found it by chance, it allowed me to go through to the end, but then said the app couldnt book and that i have goto a website. whats the point of the app then ?
-The website asked for an access code which I have never been given.
-This is a bigger problem than just the app.
-Would be happy to be an end to end user tester.<br> :date: __2021-03-26 12:38:53__

-> It used to be good.
-You could book appointments easily and so on a great way to keep in contact with you doctors..... unfortunately now it is only for vacations.... yes it is a priority but people still people get issues that aren't virus related!
-Please put it back to what it was with a section for vacations<br> :date: __2021-03-26 08:47:19__

-> Can't link to GP - either using link or manual registration- system not recognising account linkage key obtained via Patient Access.
-Please advise<br> :date: __2021-03-25 22:54:16__

-> I managed to register and get through the verification easily enough.
-Unfortunately though, I can only see my basic health info and despite being on the phone to my GP's practice manager for 20 mins going through the instructions for their system supplied by the support team, it refuses to display any of the enhanced 'coded' information such as test results and vaccination history.
-I'm hoping a follow-up email to the support team may get us further.<br> :date: __2021-03-24 22:53:37__